Pyrrolysine: Use in bioengineering

+The recognition of a tRNA by an aaRS is by its acceptor stem sequence.
+The pyrrolysine tRNA can be modified to have an acceptor stem of another tRNA, allowing a different aaRS to act on it.
+In 2024, it was reported a version modified to accept alanine can effectively suppress premature termination codons (all three of them) in human cell lines.

 Evolution

-The pylT and pylS genes are part of an operon of Methanosarcina barkeri, with homologues in other sequenced members of the Methanosarcinaceae family: M. acetivorans, M. mazei, and M. thermophila.
-Pyrrolysine-containing genes are known to include monomethylamine methyltransferase (mtmB), dimethylamine methyltransferase (mtbB), and trimethylamine methyltransferase (mttB).
+The pylT (tRNA) and pylS (aa-tRNA synthase) genes are part of an operon of Methanosarcina barkeri, with homologues in other sequenced members of the Methanosarcinaceae family: M. acetivorans, M. mazei, and M. thermophila.
+Pyrrolysine-containing proteins are known to include monomethylamine methyltransferase (mtmB), dimethylamine methyltransferase (mtbB), and trimethylamine methyltransferase (mttB).
 Homologs of pylS and pylT have also been found in an Antarctic archaeon, Methanosarcina barkeri and a Gram-positive bacterium, Desulfitobacterium hafniense.
+The other genes of the Pyl operon mediate pyrrolysine biosynthesis, leading to description of the operon as a "natural genetic code expansion cassette".

+A number of evolutionary scenarios have been proposed for the pyrrolysine system.
+The current (2022) view, given available sequences for tRNA and Pyl-tRNA (PylRS) synthase genes, is that: